oluwagbengaajimoti/CPP_Language_Implementation/classwork.md

 # PROBLEM SOLVING AND PROGRAMMING LANGUAGES (CSC 700) ASSIGNMENT
-A documentation of all programmimplementations in the course of the class.
+A compilation of all programs Implimented in the course.

 ### Imlementation of If Statement
 Below is a program that calcuates the premium due to a driver with respect to the driver's age availability of an outstanding ticket.